danielnilsson9/bbs-fw/PROTOCOL.md

 60 02 56 | 60 02 56 | Set low voltage cutoff limit 41V.
 See status request 42.
 61 CF    | 61 CF    | Set current limit 30A.
 See status request 41.
 64 1C    | 64 1C    | Set parameter?
 Value 0x1C
-63 0A    | 63 0A    | This is throttle value, see below, no clue why 0x0A is sent at initialization.
+63 0A    | 63 0A    | Target current, special value (disable motor?)

 The parameters which have not been identified above are probably hardcoded in STC MCU firmware.
-It could potentially be motor parameters for FOC or other stuff?
-I have no clue (anyone here peeking who have the info, feel free to contact me).
+It could potentially be motor parameters for FOC or current ramp up/down etc. I have no clue (anyone here peeking who have the info, feel free to contact me).
 I have gone through all editable parameters in bafang config tool and only current limit and voltage limit have an effect on what is sent during intialization to NEC MCU.